The following is a real-life story submitted by a fellow blogger.

 Another myth in real estate investing is that it’s a cash register, just ring the bell and watch the cash flow.

 In fact, most of your return is in the tax advantages and long-term appreciation of properties.
 If you’re leveraging your properties with debt, then the majority of your rents are eaten up by mortgage payments and property management.

 You might be able to hire a property manager, turning your properties into passive income, but this is out of the question for a lot of individual investors.
 There just isn’t enough cash flow during the early years of growing your real estate empire to afford professional management.

 Real Estate Rule #1 – The first thing you need to do is learn how to find the fair value of a property before you buy it.
-Any investment can be a good deal for the right price but it’s not always easy finding that price for real estate.
+Any investment can be a good deal for the right price, but it’s not always easy to find that price for real estate.

 - Find at least five similar houses that have sold within the last year in the same neighborhood.
 You can usually find this through the county assessor’s office or through sites like Zillow.